 Working out your profit margins in Power BI with a basic data set can seem like it requires a few steps.
+You may watch the full video of this tutorial at the bottom of this blog.

 Maybe you think you need to use calculated columns to get the result.